tfwcodes/Gmail-bruteforce/README.md

-To start the attack your target must have less secure apps on
+To start the attack the target must have less secure apps on